oracle-quickstart/oci-transit-fw/README.md

 Transit routing refers to a network topology in which your on-premises network uses an intermediary to reach Oracle resources or services or VCNs.
 The intermediary can be a VCN or a dynamic routing gateway (DRG)  your on-premises network is already attached to.
 You connect the on-premises network to a DRG with FastConnect or Site-to-Site VPN, and then configure routing so that traffic transits through the intermediary to its destination.

-Read more about Transit routing inside a services VCN [here] (https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/transitrouting.htm)
+Read more about Transit routing inside a services VCN [here](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/transitrouting.htm)

-**Use Cases:**
+**Use Case:**

-* Access between multiple networks through a single DRG with a firewall between networks: This scenario uses the DRG as the hub, with routing configured to send packets through a firewall in a VCN before they can be sent to another network.
+Access between multiple networks through a single DRG with a firewall between networks: This scenario uses the DRG as the hub, with routing configured to send packets through a firewall in a VCN before they can be sent to another network.
 See Using a DRG to route traffic through a centralized network virtual appliance.
 This scenario is only available to an implementation using an upgraded DRG.

 #### Built With: